MathlibLemma: Folklore Lemma Generation and Benchmark for Formal Mathematics: Experiments

 \section{Experiments}

 We evaluate state-of-the-art LLM provers on \textsc{MathlibLemma} benchmark to measure their ability to bridge the last-mile formalization gap.
 Unlike static datasets (e.g., MiniF2F) where ground-truth proofs are known, our benchmark represents a \textbf{dynamic discovery setting}: instances are type-checked conjectures without pre-existing solutions.
-Consequently, success is defined strictly by \textbf{independent kernel verification}---whether the model can synthesize a valid proof term accepted by the Lean compiler.
-In this section, we primarily report the \textbf{Agent Success Rate} (specifically \textbf{Success@2}: cumulative success within a budget of 2 repair turns) as the definitive measure of system efficacy.
+Consequently, success is defined strictly by \textbf{independent Lean checking together with the proof-bypass screen}.
+In this section, we primarily report the \textbf{Sequential Success@2} (specifically \textbf{Success@2}: cumulative success within a budget of 2 repair turns) as the definitive measure of system efficacy.
 Unlike standard Pass@$k$ which aggregates parallelizable independent samples, Success@$k$ measures sequential self-correction.
 Since this repair loop is inherently serial, we limit the budget to $k=2$.
 Further experimental details and performance analyses are provided in Appendix~\ref{app:results}.